Master of Arts in Work and Labor Policy

 Advance your career by strengthening your communication, analytical and leadership skills.
 The program can help you become more effective in your present position and prepare you for greater responsibilities, or new positions that involve labor, industrial relations, or human resources.
 Students can also incorporate an advanced certificate into their degree program and earn a second credential.

 Beginning in Fall 2021, the Work and Labor Policy program will be offered as a 30-credit hour master’s degree.
 Students can create an individualized concentration (general) through chosen electives (5) or a concentration in Work and Labor Policy, Workforce Development, or Work and Public Policy.
 The program emphasis is on current problems and policies generated by changes in the global economy, technology, the work force and the workplace.
 It also provides a background in American labor relations, labor history, labor law and collective bargaining.

 The courses below are required for all concentrations.
 An additional 15 credit hours in a focus area are also required.

 - LABR 6010 - Work and Labor Studies

 - LABR 6005 - Work & Labor Policy Process

 - LABR 6015 - Labor Policy in America

 - PPOL 6020 - Research Methods

-You choose three or four elective courses (9 or 12 credits), depending on your emphasis area, to reflect your interests and to reinforce the individual focus of your degree.
-You are encouraged to use your electives to build a concentration around your final project topic.
+Depending on the concentration area, students may choose 1 or 5 electives to reflect their interests and to reinforce the individual focus of their degree.
+For the general concentration, students are encouraged to use the electives to build a concentration around their final project topic.
 Many students choose to incorporate one of the advanced certificates into their master’s degree as their focus area.

 The final project focuses on a topic of your interest that draws upon your prior course work and allows for a meaningful contribution to your field of study and/or practice.
 This is done through a professional project in the form of a policy memorandum.